 This workshop is designed specifically to tackle these problems head-on.

-Every attendee receives access to these essential resources to ensure your investment pays off:
+Every attendee receives access to these essential resources to make sure your 4-hour investment continues to pay off:

 This 4-hour intensive is designed for: